 Routines are wonderful, but the real world hardly functions the way we want it to.
 To be able to adapt is part of the modern performance management process.
 A lot can change during the course of the year, markets can change, new competitors can emerge, priorities can shift – given all these changes that can happen, adaptability is important.
 With new developments come new priorities and projects and therefore new goals.

-Performance management systems in the present day and age must have the flexibility to adapt along with the changing world.
+Performance management system in the present day and age must have the flexibility to adapt along with the changing world.
 This, however, does not mean that an organization must come up with new goals every month.
 Instead it must identify overarching strategic priorities that stay constant while supporting goals adjust and circumstances change.
 These strategic priorities act as a guiding star for employees to follow as they adapt their individual priorities to fit the larger goal of the organization.

 Myth #8: It’s going to be a short discussion if the goals for the defined period have been met